Peach Streusel Coffee Cake is a yummy way to use your fresh peaches and as a bonus, there’s more streusel than cake! Great for brunch or Dessert.

 My tried and true Coffee Cake, has tons of streusel but this one is just as delicious.
 My plan was to make this over the fourth thinking that I would have access to lots of fresh peaches.
 However, I forgot to pick them up on my way home so they could ripen a bit and I ended up with peaches that had great flavor but were not too sweet.
 This actually worked out fine because with so much streusel, they weren’t tart at all, and the peach flavor really stood out.

-How can avoid a dry Coffee Cake
+How to avoid a dry Coffee Cake

 How do you make peach streusel coffee cake